SaboTaj22/startup/README.md

    - Submitting orders
    - Sending invoice emails to customer and business owner
 - Database Data - Store customer accounts and shopping cart items in database.
 - Login - Register and login users.
 Credentials securely stored in database.
-Can't purchase items fromm inventory unless authenticated.
+Can't purchase items from inventory unless authenticated.
 - WebSocket Data - If an item is sold, it is marked as sold for all other users to see.
 - React - Application ported to use the React web framework.

-# HTML Deliverables
+# HTML Deliverable
 This deliverable represents the structural framework of my application using HTML.

 - HTML pages - 4 HTML page that represent the ability to login and purchase art pieces.